IRCAD-IHU/sight-doc/Installation/index.rst

         For now, only `Visual Studio 2019` is supported, other versions may work but have not been tested.

-   .. group-tab:: Mac OSX

-        For now, only `Mojave 10.14` is supported, other versions may work but have not been tested.

 If not already installed:

 #.
 Install `git <https://git-scm.com/>`_